At Ecora we are committed to integrating sustainability

 Engagement with our operators

-A new sustainability framework
+Our sustainability framework

-We have developed a new framework for Ecora’s sustainability strategy that clearly communicates the areas that are of key focus.
+We have developed a framework for Ecora’s sustainability strategy that clearly communicates the areas that are of key focus.
 Our sustainability activities have been divided up to sit underneath two key pillars: Responsible business and Responsible investors.
 Underneath these we have identified six priority areas under which we will report.

 Responsible business